php-rust-tools/codegen/README.md

 # PHP-Codegen

-Generate PHP code from Rust using a fluent API.
+Generate PHP code from Rust using a fluent API 🐘 🦀

  Rust                                           | PHP
 :----------------------------------------------:|:----------------------------------------------: